Creative Expression as a Coping Tool

 Here are some examples of creative techniques that you can use to help you get started and trigger your body’s relaxation response:

 Music: Music can be therapeutic and stress relieving, whether you listen to it or create it yourself.
 Jack, age 15, loved to play baseball, but when he received his PH diagnosis in 2009, he had to give up the sport.
 “I thought my whole life was over,” Jack says.
 “I thought I was really restricted.”
 Instead of focusing on what he could not do, Jack discovered music and began taking guitar lessons.
-He wrote his first song and uploaded it to YouTube in May 2011.
+He wrote his first song in May 2011.
 “I was surprised how easy it was to express myself through lyrics,” he says.
 “It was pretty easy to come up with lines.”
 The song, “You Are My Everything,” became a hit, and Jack was asked to perform it live in November 2011 in New York City alongside hip hop artist Proclaim.

 Journaling and writing: Becca, age 19, finds writing to be a therapeutic form of expression.
 She says, “I want to take my feelings and gift for the written word and transform lives and bring awareness to this disease.”
 Through her writing, she has even found ways to educate her classmates about PH and the way she feels as a patient: “For English class we had to write a poem about food.
 I chose my favorite place to eat, which is KFC.
 Since I am on a low salt diet because of my PH, I decided that it would have a lot of emotion behind it, along with the memories of when I used to be able to eat it.”
 Becca writes regularly on her blog, My Life as a Chronically Ill Teen.